desmarais-lab/NetworkInference/README.md

 Introduction
 ------------

-This package provides an R implementation of the algorithm created by Gomez Rodriguez, Leskovec, and Krause (2010).
+This package provides an R implementation of the netinf algorithm created by Gomez Rodriguez, Leskovec, and Krause (2010).
 Given a set of events that spread between a set of nodes the algorithm infers the most likely stable diffusion network that is underlying the diffusion process.

 Installation
 ------------